Health Saving Accounts and ObamaCare for 2019

 2019 HSA Minimums, Maximums, Contribution Limits, and More

 For 2019 a Health Savings Account can be paired with any plan with an annual deductible of more than $1,350 for self-only coverage or $2,700 for family coverage, AKA any High Deductible Health Plan (HDHP).

 The 2019 HSA chart below shows several figures pertaining to HSAs and health plans.

 - The minimum deductible, which is the minimum deductible your High Deductible Health Plan must have after cost assistance.

 - The contribution limit, which is the total you can contribute in 2018 if you are under 55.
 Those 55 or older can contribute an extra $1,000, and this is shown in the fourth column.

-TIP: Not every ACA-compliant plan is HSA-eligible, so make sure you choose an HSA-eligible plan (the plan will be branded as such).
+TIP: Some health plans have out-of-pocket maximums that are too high to qualify for HSAs.
+Not every ACA-compliant plan is HSA-eligible, so make sure you choose an HSA-eligible plan (the plan will be branded as such).
 For example, some higher end plans have deductibles too low to qualify and some catastrophic plans have deductibles too high to qualify (as the out-of-pocket maximum for HSAs is slightly lower than the maximum in general).
-Learn more about Maximums for 2018.
+Learn more about Maximums for 2019.

 |2019||Minimum Deductible||Maximum Out-of-Pocket||Contribution Limit||55+ Contribution|